tidalcycles/strudel/paper/demo-preprocessed.md

 general guiding principles, Strudel aims to be

 1.  accessible
-2.  as compatible as possible with Tidal
+2.  consistent with Tidal's approach to pattern
 3.  modular and extensible

 The main accessibility advantage over Tidal is the zero install browser environment.
+It is not yet accessible to screen reader users, but will be soon with the integration of the CodeMirror 6 editor.
 While Strudel can control Tidal's SuperDirt audio system via OSC, it requires the user to install SuperCollider and its sc3plugins library, which can be difficult.
 Without SuperDirt, Strudel is able to output sound itself via Tone.js, however this is limited both in terms of available features and runtime performance.
 For the future, it is planned to integrate alternative sound engines such as glicol [@{https://webaudioconf.com/posts/2021_8/}] and faust [@{https://webaudioconf.com/posts/2019_38/}].
 To improve compatibility with Tidal, more Tidal functions are planned to be ported, as well as